 In Today’s World which is consumer oriented, lawless and sexually permissive, parenting has become a challenge.
-Too much exposure to audio and visual media from a young age coupled with ineffective parenting has made kids selfish, self indulgent and seeking instant gratification.
-They’re given to spontaneous behaviour and may be frustrated.
+Too much exposure to audio and visual media from a young age coupled with ineffective parenting has made kids selfish, self indulgent and seeking instant gratification. click here!
+They’re given to spontaneous behavior and may be frustrated.

 Since the family is a training ground for preparing children to take their place in society as responsible adults, parents need to periodically evaluate their styles of functioning.
 They have to possess a progressive outlook while adhering to old world values.
 Child rearing principles are changing as the world changes and parental roles will also change as the child grows.
 From disciplinarians they develop into friends and teachers.
 It is good to bear in middle the Biblical adage –

 “Train up a child in the way he should go and when he is old, he will not turn from it.”
 Proverbs 22:6.

 No one can boast of being a perfect parent.
 It is through trial and error that one learns how best to mold the character of a child, depending on his personality.
 Love, patience and negotiating skills form the basis of good parenting.

 The love of parents is instinctive and must be unconditional.
 It’s best expressed in the way a child is nurtured.
 Patients should not be ashamed to show emotion.
 Open affection between husband and wife is most reassuring to the child.
 He will have confidence that he’s safe and secure in their love and they are always available to guide him.
 Good communication between parents and child makes for bonding.
 Only when there is a healthy relationship between them can discipline be inculcated.